lmirza3/lmirza3/project5/README.txt

       return new TBlock(grid);
   }
 }

 =======
-iii) Next we use a Shapes Factory class in the “ShapeFactory.java” file to call each of these shapes are are being implemented by our interface:

-public class ShapeFactory {

-   //use getShape method to get object of type shape public Shapes getShape(Shapes.Tetrominoes shapeType) {
-      if(shapeType == null)
-      {
-         return null;
-      }

-      if(shapeType == Shapes.Tetrominoes.Blank)
-      {
-        return new Blank();
-      }

-      . . . .
-    }
->>>>>>> origin/master

-iv) Then, an instance of the TetrominoFactory class gets called in class TetrisGrid, and it is used to access the random function that will return a different shape every time.
+iv) Then, an instance of the TetrominoFactory class gets called in class TetrisGrid, and it is used to access the random function (From Tetromino Factory) that will return a different shape every time:

+//TetrisGrid class
+TetrominoFactory tetFactory = new TetrominoFactory();